functorz-tech/momen_doc/actions/payment.md

 Since payment operations are asynchronous:

-- Subscribe to the `Payment` or `Refund` tables while use list component to dispaly result.
+- Subscribe to the `Payment` or `Refund` tables while using a list component to display results.
 - Listen for real-time updates to refresh the frontend dynamically.

 ---